nasa-gibs/gibs-web-examples/README.md

 [proj4js](http://trac.osgeo.org/proj4js), version 1, must be included.
 This example uses proj4js version 1.1.0.
 This is not required to simply display the map.

-As of this verison of OpenLayers, the canvas renderer does not work when using ol.source.XYZ with a tile size that is not 256.
+As of this version of OpenLayers, the canvas renderer does not work when using ol.source.XYZ with a tile size that is not 256.
 In this case, use ol.tilegrid.WMTS instead.

 In ol.tilegrid.WMTS, there no way to add additional parameters (such as TIME) as was possible in OpenLayers 2.
-This requires overriding the tileUrlFunction and adding the parameter to the end of the URL string.
+The parameter can simply be added to the end of the base URL string.

 ## Leaflet